richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 they found that per 10% price increase, there are 15-18% less enrollments `[Han et al., 2019]`.

-`[Howarth et al., 2016]`

-A similar case is
+There is, however, another positive effect of having a course fee: it increases engagement with the course.
-decribed by the massive open online course (MOOC) provider Coursera, that also struggled with more people registering than being active `[Goli et al., 2022]`.
+This has been found in the massive open online course (MOOC) provider Coursera.
+They also struggle with more people registering than being active `[Goli et al., 2022]`.
 They tested out a flat course fee, as well as a certificate.
-The paper, however, does not provide data on how these interventions changed the number of registrations.
+This research, however, does not provide data on how these interventions changed the number of registrations.

-It does show that a course fee increased *engagement* (i.e. those that attend do spend more time on the platform) of 17-20% percent at the start <!-- number from paper -->
+It does show that a course fee increased engagement (i.e. those that attend do spend more time on the platform) of 17-20% percent at the start <!-- number from paper -->
 and 4% after 10-20 days,